descope/node-sdk/docs/oauth.md

     const descopeClient = sdk({ projectId: <ProjectID> });
     ```

-* Make sure to set the return url to exchange in the Descope Oauth authentication methods settings or use the start first argument.

 ### 1. Customer Sign-up/Sign-In

 In your OAuth start flow (for example, `myapp.com/login-with-facebook`) generate a url to redirect the user to.
 In the example below we start a facebook login request and return the url the end-user need to access to authenticate.